 Jack joined us in April 2007 as circulation supervisor.
 Jack was born in northeast Maine and raised in New Brunswick, Canada.
 He received a B.A. in Bible from Central Bible College, and an M.A. in Theology from Fuller Theological Seminary.
 Jack pastored for 22 years in New Brunswick, Ontario, British Columbia, and Springfield, MA.

 He enjoys fishing, hiking, and camping in the High Sierras, and skiis whenever he can the chance.
 Currently, one of his main preoccupations is keeping up with his 3 teenagers, Heather, David, and Katie.

-Rachel joined the library in 2011 as the Library Associate.
-She is a two-time Vanguard graduate with her B.A. in Communication Studies and her M.A. in Education.
-She also received her teaching credential from Vanguard and has taught High School English/Language Arts.
-Her responsibilities include acquisitions, maintaining the budget, and inter-departmental communications, among other library roles.
+Michelle joined the library in 2013 as the Library Associate.
+She is a soon-to-be Vanguard honors graduate with her B.A. in English and minor in Anthropology.
+After VU graduation, she will enter graduate school to pursue her Masters in Library and Information Science.
+Her responsibilities include acquisitions, budget maintenance, reference, and inter-departmental communications, among other library roles.

 Librarian and Professor Emeritus

 Mary came to VUSC in 1989.
 She is Associate Professor/Librarian with responsibilities in cataloging, reference, instruction, and in maintaining the VUSC Library Web Site.
 She is a native North Dakotan and earned her BA in history, English, and elementary education at Minot State University.
 In 1983 she completed her MLS coursework at Emporia State University in Kansas.
 She has also earned a master’s degree in Humanities from California State University, Dominguez Hills.
 At VU she has taught writing classes in the SPS program and is academic advisor for about 20 undeclared students.